abenteuerzeit/abenteuerzeit/README.md

 # Hi!

-I work as an [Azure cloud and infrastructure engineer at Microsoft](https://answers.microsoft.com/en-us/profile/ca9af111-9a5c-4a07-afb3-1764833fa741), with extensive experience as an Azure App Service Development Engineer.
+I work as a TCS Engineer at Grass Valley.
+Before that, I worked as an [Azure cloud and infrastructure engineer at Microsoft](https://answers.microsoft.com/en-us/profile/ca9af111-9a5c-4a07-afb3-1764833fa741), with extensive experience as an Azure App Service Development Engineer.

 <!--
 ## :snake: eating my contributions